ngraveio/Research/README.md

 ## Origin, Authors, Copyright & Licenses

-Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2023 by Ngrave and are [licensed](./LICENSE) under the [spdx:MIT](https://spdx.org/licenses/MIT.html).
+Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2023 by NGRAVE and are [licensed](./LICENSE) under the [spdx:MIT](https://spdx.org/licenses/MIT.html).